rusty1s/graph-based-image-classification/README.md

 ## Package structure

 * `bin`: Shell scripts to test and install.
-* `ci`: TravisCI install script.
 * `data`: Contains the datasets and helper methods to access and write datasets.
+* `grapher`: Graph generating algorithms.
 * `model`: Wrapper for learning CNNs based on a simple JSON network structure file.
-* `superpixel.algorithm`: Superpixel algorithms.
-* `superpixel`: Extracts superpixel features and spatial neighborhood information based on a given superpixel segmentation.
 * `networks`: Contains all network structures that were used for training and evaluation.

-## ToDos

-* PascalVOC TFRecords generation cleaner (maybe with Tensorflow)
-* Transform data helper methods
+* `patchy`: PatchySan implementation.
+* `segmentation.algorithm`: Segmentation algorithms.
+* `segmentation`: Extracts segment features and spatial neighborhood information based on a given segmentation.

 [build-image]: https://travis-ci.org/rusty1s/graph-based-image-classification.svg?branch=master
 [build-url]: https://travis-ci.org/rusty1s/graph-based-image-classification